Beauty and the Beast: Wildflowers and Climate Change

 Because we were so taken by what we saw and learned from Nature’s beautiful creations we have dedicated our lives to telling their stories and becoming a voice for wildflowers.

 Our long-standing commitment has evolved into a meaningful and inspiring documentary art project: Beauty and the Beast: Wildflowers and Climate Change and its thought-provoking book: Beauty and the Beast: California Wildflowers and Climate Change.
 Both our photographs and essays, by established writers and scientists, take us on a journey through space and time.
 We invite you into the fantastic life of plants.
-Through our upcoming book, we explore the pioneering research into the mystery and fascinating world of plants, their behavior and their vital role in the natural world.
+Through our new book, we explore the pioneering research into the mystery and fascinating world of plants, their behavior and their vital role in the natural world.

 The more we learn about plants, the more we understand our role as humans and our need to take sustainable steps to protect the natural world and reduce the effects of climate change.
 Part of our mission is to educate and stimulate curiosity and to encourage young adults and children to explore nature and science.

 Dire warnings about our future compete for our attention.
 We are all overwhelmed by the many important, yet disheartening stories and images.

 We personally see hope in wilderness and wildflowers.
 Hope for our planet and our children’s future in a changing world.

 Record-breaking rains during the 1998 West Coast “El Nino” climate event created a truly spectacular “100 Year” Bloom in America’s deserts.
 Our project began that year, and since that time we have documented wildflower environments from below sea level in Death Valley National Park (California) to the high alpine "rock gardens" above 13,000 feet in Colorado's Rocky Mountains.
 We have recorded “50 Year” and “100 Year” Blooms in deserts and mountains of the American West that defy description.